RabidOwlbear/osr-helper/README.md

 When a custom effect expires, a chat message is whispered to the player and the target(if selected) notifying that an effect has expired.

 ---

+## Travel Calculator

+This macro opens a window displaying the active party members and their individual travel rates, and a base rate determined by the slowest party member.
+Selecting a terrain type will update the displayed travel rates.
+The Navigation Check button will roll a d6 and apply the terrain modifier and any bonus from the bonus field and output the results to a chat message.
+The Forage check will roll a d6 plus any modifier in the bonus field and output the results to a chat message.

 ### Other Useful macros